SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ## Reading Integers From The Console

 In **Java** we have several options to read an input from **the console**.
-One is through the use of the built-in class **`Scanner`**, which we are going to use now, and the other one is using the  **`BufferedReader`**.
+One is through the use of the built-in class **`Scanner`** which we are going to use now and the other one is using the  **`BufferedReader`**.
 The second is a bit faster, but we will start using it after we get familiar with the streams in **Java**.

-In order to read an **Integer** (not a float) **number** from the console first we have to import the built-in class **`Scanner`** on the first line of our program, even before the base class declaration.
+In order to read an **Integer** (not a float) **number** from the console first we have to import the built-in class **`Scanner`** on the first line of our program even before the base class declaration.
 We put this line above:

 ```java
 import java.util.Scanner;
 ```

-Then in the `main(…)` method of the program we have to create a new `Scanner` instance , which to attach to the system input.
+Then in the `main(…)` method of the program we have to create a new `Scanner` instance which to attach to the system input.
 After the created `scanner` reader we can read integers, floating-point numbers, text, etc. For example, with `.nextInt()` we read the next following integer given as input:

 ```java
 Scanner scanner = new Scanner(System.in);
 int num = scanner.nextInt();
 ```

-Now in the variable **`num`** of integer type **`int`** we have read, given as input from **the console**.
+Now in the variable **`num`** of integer type **`int`** we have read given as input from **the console**.

-Java is **highly typed language**, this means, that the variables have type, which is determine at compile time and can not change on the go (as it is in dynamic languages such as JavaScript and Python).
-In the example above `scanner` is from type `java.util.Scanner` (scanning text reader), and the variable `num` is from type `int` (integer number).
+Java is **highly typed language**, this means that the variables have type which is determine at compile time and can not change on the go (as it is in dynamic languages such as JavaScript and Python).
+In the example above `scanner` is from type `java.util.Scanner` (scanning text reader) and the variable `num` is from type `int` (integer number).

 ### Example: Calculating a Square Area With Side **а**

-For example, let us look at the following program, which **reads an integer** from the console, **multiplies it** by itself (squares it) and **prints the result** from the multiplication.
+For example, let us look at the following program which **reads an integer** from the console, **multiplies it** by itself (squares it) and **prints the result** from the multiplication.
 This is how we can calculate the square area by given side length read from the cosnole.
 The whole source code of the program follows.
 Write it in file with name `SquareArea.java`, or else you will have a compile time error:

 ```Java
 // Put this code in the file: SquareArea.java